Connecting the Switch to the Network

 Tip

 If a password is trivial (such as a short, easy-to-decipher password), the software will reject your password configuration.
-Be sure to configure a strong password as explained in this step.
+Configure a strong password as explained in this step.
 Passwords are case-sensitive.

 Step 3